by Peter Illés on December 25th, 2025

 For cyclists willing to look beyond the usual destinations, Eastern Europe offers some of the most memorable multi-day bike tours in Europe.
 Routes often link distinct cultural regions, pairing strong riding with local food, history, and landscapes that still feel largely undiscovered.

-From medieval Transylvanian towns to Adriatic coastlines and remote Balkan valleys, we put together the most rewarding cycling holiday routes in the region.
+From medieval Transylvanian towns to Baltic coastlines and remote Caucasus valleys, we selected the most rewarding cycling holiday routes in the region.

 Sibiu → Biertan → Sighișoara → Viscri → Sibiu